KeithPinson/Yum-or-Yuck-2022-Butterfly-Mimics/README.md

 ![Illustration of Monarch on daisy](DocResources/monarch_on_daisy-600.png)

-# Yum or Yuck Butterfly Mimics 2022
+# Yum or Yuck 2022 Butterfly Mimics

 ## A Kaggle Community Competition

-This project contains the documents for the *Yum or Yuck Butterfly Mimics 2022* competition.
+This project contains the documents for the *Yum or Yuck 2022 Butterfly Mimics* competition.
 The dataset is not included, see below.

 The competition is hosted by Kaggle at,